sky-uk/cqlmigrate/README.md

 It is best used as a dependency in your application, but can also be used standalone.

+## Prerequisites

+The locks keyspace and table needs to be created before running the migration.

+    CREATE KEYSPACE IF NOT EXISTS locks WITH replication = {'class': 'REPLICATION_CLASS', 'replication_factor': REPLICATION_FACTOR };
+    CREATE TABLE IF NOT EXISTS locks.locks (name text PRIMARY KEY, client text);

 ## Library usage

 The API is contained in `CqlMigrator`, and works on directories of files ending with `.cql`.